seviu/swiftdaddy/Content/articles/What is new from WWDC 2020.md

 MetricKit is a unique and irreplaceable tool if you care about your app performance under real circumstances in the production environment.

 It can aggregate and analyze per-device reports on:
-- exception and crash diagnostics
+- Exception and crash diagnostics
-- power and performance metrics.
+- Power and performance metrics.
 - Tracks specific app failures, such as crashes or disk-write exceptions

 ## UIKit